Michael Cook, founder of the SouthernSun Small Cap Fund, was born and raised in Memphis, Tennessee, and he likes it there just fine.

 “We make sure the business has a unique niche and has a process where they can move ideas to execution,” he says.

 Cook manages a total of $2.6 billion, most of it in separate accounts for institutional investors -- one of which is Memphis-based FedEx Corp.
-(FDX) SouthernSun slowly built its client list from local families and businesses.
+(FDX:US) SouthernSun slowly built its client list from local families and businesses.
 Cook’s first client was his father, who, Cook says, still calls him twice a week “to tell me what I’m doing wrong.”

 While Cook stresses simplicity in value-oriented stock picking, he emphasizes that it’s also rigorous.